-After you paint the disaster area onto the map, place a Disaster point in the disaster area.
+Tidal Wave.
+For a tidal wave to occur, select the 'Tidal Wave' button and paint a tidal wave area onto the landscape.
+Then, place a Disaster point in the tidal wave area.
 The disaster begins from this point, unless one of two conditions is met.
-If you extend the disaster area to the edge of the landscape, then the flood or tidal wave will begin there.
-Or, the disaster will begin from the water if any part of the disaster area you place overlaps water terrain.
-Even if the disaster area meets one of these conditions, you still need to place a Disaster point.
+If you extend the tidal wave to the edge of the landscape, then it will begin there.
+Or, the tidal wave will begin from the water if any part of the tidal wave area you place overlaps water terrain.
+Even if the tidal wave meets one of these conditions, you still need to place a Disaster point.
 Be sure to write down the point's number.
-When you plan the 'Tidal Wave' or 'Flood' event, you'll need to enter in this Disaster point.
+When you plan the 'Tidal Wave' event, you'll need to enter in this Disaster point.